- Location: Vermont

 Where do I send my license renewal information?

-You can either deliver it in person or by mail to:
+You can either deliver it in person or by mail to the VT Department of Motor Vehicles at:

 - Practice Tests